kwpid/lim-rblx/replit.md

 ## System Architecture

 ### Core Game Systems
 -   **Item System**: Supports regular and limited stock items with up to 8 rarity tiers.
 Weighted probability governs item drops.
+Items can be marked as "Limited" which displays special LimText indicator.
 -   **Crate Opening**: Features weighted random selection, visual scrolling animation with rarity-colored item names, and serial number display for stock items.
 Includes "Fast Roll" for gamepass owners and "AutoRoll" and "HideRolls" toggles with persistence.
 High-value unboxes trigger chat notifications (server-wide and cross-server global).
--   **Admin Tools**: Whitelisted admin GUI for creating, giving, and deleting items with live previews, auto-fill for item names, and confirmation dialogs.
-Includes global "New Item" notifications.
+-   **Admin Tools**: Whitelisted admin GUI for creating, editing, giving, and deleting items with live previews, auto-fill for item names, and confirmation dialogs.
+Edit mode auto-detects existing items when pasting item IDs.
+Includes global "New Item" and "Item Updated" notifications.
+LimitedToggle button allows marking items as Limited (green = ON, red = OFF).
 -   **Data Persistence**: Uses Roblox DataStore Service for player inventories (with auto-stacking), rolls, cash, inventory value, AutoRoll state, HideRolls state, and Luck multiplier.
 Features auto-save, data versioning, and automatic cleanup of deleted items.
 -   **Anti-AFK System**: Automatically rejoins players every 15 minutes to prevent AFK disconnection.
 Perfect for overnight AutoRoll farming sessions.
 -   **Inventory Display**: Shows owned items with thumbnails, rarity colors, and serial numbers.
 Displays accurate copy counts for both stackable and stock items.
 Includes search/filter functionality and detailed item info on click.
-RareText appears only on items with less than 25 copies.
+RareText appears on items with 25 copies or less.
+LimText appears only on Limited items.
 Equipped items appear first and have an orange border.
 -   **View Other Players' Inventories**: Allows players to view others' inventories via a GUI activated by clicking on a highlighted player.
 Features structured error handling and retry logic.
 -   **Equipping Items**: Players can equip/unequip items (accessories, hats, tools) which persist across sessions and are visible to other players.
 Headless items are handled by setting head transparency.
 Tools are placed in the player's Backpack.
 -   **Selling Items**: Players can sell regular items for 80% of their value with confirmation.
 Stock items cannot be sold.
 -   **Index System**: Displays all game items with details, owner lists for stock items (with serial numbers), and refresh capabilities.
 Includes roll percentage display with smart decimal handling.
+RareText shows for items with 25 copies or less.
+LimText shows for Limited items.
 -   **Halloween Event Luck System**: A temporary luck system affecting Epic+ rarity items (value 250k+).
 Player Luck attribute and a Global Luck Modifier combine.
 Luck > 1.0 performs multiple rolls and picks the highest value Epic+ item; Luck < 1.0 picks the lowest.
 Maximum 10 rolls for performance.

 ### UI/UX Decisions